 2) Learn to live with Impostor Syndrome

-After 13 years in the industry, I’m here to tell you that Impostor Syndrome is here to stay, so you need to learn to live with it or at least co-exist with it whilst treating it with the knowing contempt it deserves.
+After over 15 years in the industry, I’m here to tell you that Impostor Syndrome is here to stay, so you need to learn to live with it or at least co-exist with it whilst treating it with the knowing contempt it deserves.
 Almost ALL of us feel like this, and experience and time don’t actually seem to make it go away!
 I say this not to worry you but to reassure you – it’s just a normal part and parcel of the journey!
 We sometimes stop feeling like an impostor about one aspect of the business, but then as we start to grow and take on more / different / new things, we just transfer our Impostor Syndrome to those instead.

 You just have to commit to ‘fake it till you make it’!
 Counteract the thoughts with ACTION.
 Accept that you will always feel this way, and that your head might be telling you that you’re not cut out for it, but that you will ACT as though you are.
 The best thing for Impostor Syndrome (which tells you what you are NOT) is by doing the action anyway and showing it that it is wrong (by telling it what you ARE) – you ARE that person because you are DOING exactly what that person does.